Course Catalog

 5 units

 Students carry out intermediate-level tasks that involve listening, speaking, reading, and/or writing, and learn how to read and write 70 additional kanji.
-(Formerly Intermediate Japanese.)
-Prerequisite(s): course 3 or by consent of instructor.
-(General Education Code(s): IH.)
+Prerequisite(s): JAPN 3 or placement by assessment.

 JAPN 5